LA mayor announces end of curfews for 2nd largest US city

 John Burris, an attorney for Monterrosa’s family, said the victim “was shot multiple times while he was on his knees and appeared to be trying to surrender.”

-Antczak reported from Los Angeles.
+Har reported from San Francisco.
 Associated Press journalists Kathleen Ronayne and Cuneyt Dil in Sacramento and Christopher Weber in Los Angeles contributed to this report.

 Sign up for Daily Newsletters